Prerequisite: Firearms License & knowledge of pistol handling

-PH Level 2 is s 3-4 hour course designed to give the student a higher level of confidence and is the next step after the PH1 course.
+PH Level 2 is s 3-hour course designed to give the student a higher level of confidence and is the next step after the PH1 course or equivalent course or experience.
 This class will give the student foundational skills required to safely shoot with basic firearms knowledge.

 Selecting the right gear: We will help you with a selection of gun (including review of calibers), magazines, holster, eye and ear protection, carry ammo, and accessories.